 Everblue's LEED training courses are an approved educational program.

 Next, you will have to apply for the exam through the USGBC website, which is www.usgbc.org.
 You will need to log into your existing account or create a new one.

-In order to take the LEED Exam, you will need to pay a $50 fee to complete an application.
-The LEED exams cost $200, unless you are a student or a USGBC member.
-In which case, the exam fee lowers to $150.
 Once your application is reviewed and approved, you will receive an email with your Eligibility ID.
 Use your Eligibility ID to schedule your exam at www.prometric.com.
 There are Prometric Testing Centers located in all major cities.
 You will be able to schedule a specific time and location for your test.

 Upon completion of your Everblue LEED training course, we suggest that students go ahead and schedule their exams.
 It is much easier to focus and study for an exam when the date is looming over your head.
 We recommend 2-3 weeks of self-study time following our training course.
 We hope you will consult the numerous resources located in your online student account.
 Everblue's practice questions are well known for being especially helpful at this stage.
 Because the LEED exam is administered through the computer, you will see your results as soon as you complete the exam.